-Following the retrofit design using the Weak Story Tool with Simpson Strong-Tie Strong Frame moment frames, the Strong Frame moment frame selector software can design the frame anchorage with square footing and produce calculations in PDF format.
-For other anchorage solutions, use the Anchor DesignerTM software.
-Refer to page 33.
-The Strong Frame selector software can also be used to design retrofit moment frames when using the IEBC, Chapter A4 method and is available for free download from strongtie.com/resources.
+Following the retrofit design using the Weak-Story Tool with Simpson Strong-Tie Strong Frame moment frames, the Strong Frame moment frame selector software can design the frame anchorage with square footing and produce calculations in PDF format.
+For other anchorage solutions, use the Anchor Designer[TM] software; refer to p.
+33. The Strong Frame selector software can also be used to design retrofit moment frames when using the IEBC, Chapter A4 method and can be downloaded for free at strongtie.com/resources.

-FEMA P-807 Weak Story Tool with Simpson Strong-Tie® Strong Frame® Moment Frames Design Tutorial
+FEMA P-807 Weak-Story Tool with Simpson Strong-Tie® Strong Frame® Moment Frames Design Tutorial

-Simpson Strong-Tie Strong Frame moment frames are included in the FEMA's Weak Story Tool, a convenient electronic tool that graphically tabulates the walls in a building and their respective lateral-resistance capacities during an earthquake.
+Simpson Strong-Tie Strong Frame moment frames are included in the FEMA's Weak-Story Tool, a convenient electronic tool that graphically tabulates the walls in a building and their respective lateral-resistance capacities during an earthquake.